 “We measured the size and gathered the morphology of lunar and Martian collapse chains (collapsed lava tubes), using digital terrain models (DTMs), which we obtained through satellite stereoscopic images and laser altimetry taken by interplanetary probes,” reminds Riccardo Pozzobon.
 “We then compared these data to topographic studies about similar collapse chains on the Earth’s surface and to laser scans of the inside of lava tubes in Lanzarote and the Galapagos.
 These data allowed to establish a restriction to the relationship between collapse chains and subsurface cavities that are still intact.”

-Researchers found that Martian and lunar tubes are respectively 100 and 1,000 times wider than those on Earth, which typically have a diameter of 10 to 30 meters.
+Researchers found that Martian and lunar tubes are respectively 100 and 1,000 times wider than those on Earth, which typically have a diameter of 10 to 30 meters (33 to 98 meters).
 Lower gravity and its effect on volcanism explain these outstanding dimensions (with total volumes exceeding 1 billion cubic meters on the Moon).

-Riccardo Pozzobon adds: “Tubes as wide as these can be longer than 40 kilometers, making the Moon an extraordinary target for subsurface exploration and potential settlement in the wide protected and stable environments of lava tubes.
+Riccardo Pozzobon adds: “Tubes as wide as these can be longer than 40 kilometers (25 miles), making the Moon an extraordinary target for subsurface exploration and potential settlement in the wide protected and stable environments of lava tubes.
 The latter are so big they can contain Padua’s entire city center.”

 “What is most important is that, despite the impressive dimension of the lunar tubes, they remain well within the roof stability threshold because of a lower gravitational attraction,” explains Matteo Massironi, who is professor of Structural and Planetary Geology at the Department of Geosciences of the University of Padua.
 “This means that the majority of lava tubes underneath the maria smooth plains are intact.
 The collapse chains we observed might have been caused by asteroids piercing the tube walls.
 This is what the collapse chains in Marius Hills seem to suggest.
 From the latter, we can get access to these huge underground cavities.”